agi-brain/xuance/docs/source/documents/api/agents/drl/dqn_agent.md

 and demonstrated remarkable success in playing Atari games directly from pixel inputs, achieving superhuman performance in many cases.

-This table lists some key features about DQN algorithm:
+This table lists some general features about DQN algorithm:

 | Features of DQN   | Values | Description                                              |
 |-------------------|--------|----------------------------------------------------------|